muqsit-azeem/pomdp-explainable-strategies/README.md

 # Supplementary Experimental Data for Submission 7108: "Explainable Finite-Memory Policies for Partially Observable Markov Decision Processes"

 This repository contains supplementary experimental data and scripts related to the paper submission 7108.
-The repository is organized into directories for qualitative and quantitative analyses, each containing relevant benchmarks, scripts, and results.
+The repository is organized into directories for qualitative and quantitative analyses, each containing relevant benchmarks, scripts to generate the results.

 ## Directory Structure